stablekernel/aqueduct/source/docs/db/executing_queries.md

 By default, the returned object from an `insert()` will have all of its properties set.
 See a later section on configuring which properties are returned from a `Query<T>`.

 If an insert query fails because of a conflict - a unique constraint is violated - the `Query<T>` will throw a `QueryException`.
-See a later section on how `QueryException`s are gracefully handled by `RequestController`s.
-In short, it is unlikely that you have to handle `QueryException` directly - `RequestController`s know how to turn them into the appropriate HTTP response.
+See a later section on how `QueryException`s are gracefully handled by `Controller`s.
+In short, it is unlikely that you have to handle `QueryException` directly - `Controller`s know how to turn them into the appropriate HTTP response.

 ### Updating Data with a Query